kardiachain/rust-kardia/packages/consensus/spec/proposal.md

 - `proposal` must be proposed by `proposer(height, round)`
 - `signature` is valid

+Note:
-Note that the proposal does not include the content of the proposal block.
+- The proposal does not include the content of the proposal block.
 There is another process to receive part of the block.

 ### Processing proposal block part message
 Proposal block are splitted into parts and gossiped.